virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

   return result;
 }
 ```
-For the spiral noise, we deform the `p` domain one more time before passing it to the noise and then scaling the result by 3.0.
-The values are arbitrary and are chosen based on what looks better and how shapes are defined.
-We then subtract the SDF of the torus - noise inside the torus will get bigger, and noise outside will get smaller.
-This will be useful when drawing it with a raymarching loop.
+For the spiral noise, we deform the `p` domain one more time before passing it to the noise, then scaling the result by 3.0.
+These values are arbitrary and are chosen based on what looks best and how the shapes are defined.
+We then subtract the SDF of the torus - this will make the noise inside the torus larger, and the noise outside smaller.
+This will be useful when rendering it with a ray marching loop.

 ##### 6.2.2.
 Raymarching